 Using the DAC App

-- After coordinators receive the email in spring 2020 announcing that the DAC app is available, download and install the DAC app on iPad or Chromebook models that will be used during the exam administration (see Technical Requirements).
+- After coordinators receive the email in March announcing that the DAC app is available, download and install the DAC app on iPad or Chromebook models that will be used during the exam administration (see Technical Requirements).

 - The DAC app correctly names students' files and directly uploads them to the Digital Audio Submission (DAS) portal.

 - The AP coordinator or other authorized staff person logs in to the DAS portal from a computer connected to the internet after the exam administration to submit the files for scoring.